rtpatel2/flight-network-app/RESULTS.md

 4) Test Executable
 ![tests.png](https://i.imgur.com/IbKKTM6.png)
 Proof that our test suite produces accurate results for all aspects of the Flight Graph Platform.

+### Future plans

+Beneficial extensions to this project mostly pertain to make the product user-friendly.
+A front-end application where users need not enter bash commands, for example, would be easier to use and more aesthetically pleasing.
+We struggled to find free up-to-date flight data to parse, but a more refined version of this project would find an API that also takes the time of a flight into consideration.
+Our current dataset excludes times, and if, for example, these flights were weekly, some of the connections could take weeks with our current implementation.
+We would also modify our "best" airport algorithm accordingly to accomodate to the next available metting time given the times of flights.